The Wonderful Truth About Simplifying Your Life, That You’ll Love

 Stop the boring busy and make room to learn something new, you might become a Crazy Plant Lady like to me too.

-4. Choosing Better
+4. Making Better Decisions

 I make way better decisions now.
 I am hella mindful.
 I ask myself questions like